Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-11.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-11.kt).

 In this example we launch a new coroutine in a background thread pool using [Dispatchers.Default], so it works on a different thread from the thread pool, but it still has the value of the thread local variable